telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-systemjs.md

 <link href="https://kendo.cdn.telerik.com/ {{site.kendosubsetversion}} /styles/kendo.blueopal.min.css" rel="stylesheet" />
 ````

-    >tip To get the Sass-based Kendo UI themes, you can use either the pre-build CSS files or the NPM packages ( [Getting the Sass-Based Themes](http://docs.telerik.com/kendo-ui/styles-and-layout/sass-themes#getting-the-themes) ).
+    >To get the Sass-based Kendo UI themes, you can use either the pre-build CSS files or the NPM packages ( [Getting the Sass-Based Themes](http://docs.telerik.com/kendo-ui/styles-and-layout/sass-themes#getting-the-themes) ).

     If you use the __styleUrls__  attribute to reference the CSS, it is required to set                   the view encapsulation to __None__ :